miyako/4d-plugin-apple-file-promises/README.md

 Whether the designated apps (Mail, Outlook) are invoked by scripting, or file promises are used, the plugin starts monitoring the destination folder (which is created in the temporary folder, ``NSItemReplacementDirectory`` in ``NSUserDomainMask`` appropriate for ``NSDesktopDirectory``) using [``FSEventStream``](https://developer.apple.com/library/content/documentation/Darwin/Conceptual/FSEvents_ProgGuide/UsingtheFSEventsFramework/UsingtheFSEventsFramework.html).

+The callback 4D method is executed every time a file is added to the destination folder.
+Meanwhile, **for optimisation**, the code to extract and export ``eml`` files from Mail or Outlook are executed in a background thread, with [``performSelectorInBackground:``](https://developer.apple.com/documentation/objectivec/nsobject/1412390-performselectorinbackground?language=objc).

 ## Syntax

 ```